-- 8.1: Course navigation is easy and intuitive.
-Course navigation is organized by content, assignment, and assessment. - 8.2: Information regarding the accessibility of technology used is not included.
+- 8.1: No link to the online site was provided.
+This rater is unable to comment on the actual content.
+The following are suggestions for best practice in course design. - 8.2: Information regarding the accessibility of technology used is not included.
 This would include instructions on how to obtain and install any programs used. - 8.3: In addition to varying the modality of content through text, audio, and video instruction, the Americans with Disabilities Act requires institutions to make accommodations for student who identify as having a disability.
 Work closely with your institution's office for disability services to identify resources to assist in making your course ADA compliant.
 For videos, a transcript or videos that are captioned are required as an effective means of communication. - 8.4: Pay special attention to fonts, text color, and background color.
 Most learning management systems have a default appearance that is ADA compliant.
 Also, be aware that screen reader software will not recognize bold or italicized fonts.
 Check with your office of disability services before changing the appearance of your course. - 8.5: When possible, embedding multimedia within the course LMS ensures ease of access and limits student issues that may arise when leaving the LMS to access outside resources.